douglas-shanks/himeno/README.md

 # Compile

 Firstly one needs to load the appropriate modules for whichever architecture is being targeted.
+In the run directory `gpu_env.sh` gives an example of this for using the Cray compiler and targetting AMD MI205X hardware.

 Then on most systems `make` will be sufficient to compile the benchmark successfully.

 # Run